share-secrets-safely/cli/README.md

 Even though its output won't be matched, its input will be matched perfectly, as well as its behaviour.

+### Roadmap to 5.0
+#### Web of Trust for everyone

+The web-of-trust is powerful if used correctly, and helps to assure you are encrypting only for trusted keys.

+ * [ ] Suggestion engine to learn how to encrypt for everyone in partition(s) with the least amount of work.
+It will suggest 'ownertrust' to well-connected people and make available everyone they signed for.
+ * [ ] suggest to import keys or do it for the user
+ * [ ] suggest to trust recipients or ((locally) sign) to make encryption possible

 ## Development Practices